AlanZhangUCSC/lab_notebook/README.md

 - [ ] Formalize evaluation metrics
 - [ ] Build indices with different combinations of l, k, s parameters
 - [ ] Compare accuracy of different combinations of l, k, s using the evaluation metric
+- [ ] Implement t offsets for syncmers
 - [ ] Work on SAPP application
 - [ ] Look into ancient DNA read error correction

 ## 12/1/2025

+### Build indices with different combinations of l, k, s parameters

-I will write a skeleton slurm script that will generate combinations of indices for panMAMA
+I will write a skeleton slurm script that will generate combinations of indices for panMAMA.

+### Implement t offsets for syncmers

+I have also just modified the seed sketching function to sketch syncmers with all l, k, s, t, and open values.